 This will allow you to select faces.

 Select Edit Mesh->Extrude

 Click the red box of the extrude manipulator to change to scale mode.

 Select the light blue box at the center of the manipulator and scale down the face a little.

 Click the blue arrow and pull the polygon face down into the cup close to the bottom.

-Go to the front view and press the button to show vertices or use the right mouse to select vertex.
-Drag to select around the second row of vertices and drag them up to just below the top edge.
+In the front view, drag to select around the second row of vertices and drag them up to just below the top edge.
 Make sure you don't select extra vertices.
-Drag a window around the third row of vertices and drag them down to just above the bottom edge.
+Drag a selection box around the third row of vertices and drag them down to just above the bottom edge with the move tool.